 You can report long grass on private property online.

 Report an unsightly property

-You can report an unsightly property using our online tool.
+You can report an unsightly property online.

 Complaints about unsightly properties

 If Council receives a complaint about your property, a Community Laws Officer will come out to inspect it.

 If the officer identifies any issues, you will receive a Notice to Comply stating that works must be completed by a certain date.
 If works are not completed by that date, infringements may apply.